DCBIA-OrthoLab/ShapeAXI/README.md

 ```bash
 {YOURVERSION} = py38_cu114
 ```
-The first part is *py* and your python version.
+The first part is *py* and your python version without the point.
 The second part is *cu* and your CUDA version without the point.

 Finally, run this line by adding your editing {YOURVERSION},
 ```bash